openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/functions/getAttachments.md

 When set, only attachments recorded on this encounter are returned.
   The `includeEncounterless` parameter is not sent in that case, because the server ignores the encounter filter whenever `includeEncounterless` is present.
+Pass a UUID the server can resolve: an unknown encounter UUID makes the server fall back to every attachment of the patient, encounterless ones included.

 ## Returns